Romano Tarsia smiling

 About Me

-I am a PhD candidate in Environmental Economics at the London School of Economics (LSE) working on climate econometrics.
-I am interested in estimating the economic impacts of climate change using microeconometric techniques and large datasets.
-I hold a BSc in Economics and Business from the University of Bari, an MSc in Economic and Social Sciences (ESS) from Bocconi University, and a MSc in Environmental Economics and Climate Change from LSE.
+I am a PhD candidate in Environmental Economics at the London School of Economics (LSE).
+I specialise in environmental economics, and my research lies at the intersection of applied microeconometrics, climate economics, labour economics, and macroeconomics.
+My work uses microdata and microeconometric methods to study questions related to labour markets, economic growth, and the economic impacts of climate change.
+I hold a BSc in Economics and Business from the University of Bari, an MSc in Economic and Social Sciences from Bocconi University, and an MSc in Environmental Economics and Climate Change from LSE.

 I was a trainee at the European Central Bank in the Directorate General Economics, and a research assistant at the Baffi Carefin Centre at Bocconi University.
 At LSE, I am a graduate teaching assistant for the courses Applied Quantitative Methods (GY428), Applied Environmental Economics (GY222), and the summer school course Environmental Economics and Sustainable Development (EC240).